 Anatomic conditions, such as fibroids, may also impact fertility.
 Fibroids may interfere with implantation of the embryo if located in the uterine cavity or on the uterine lining.
 Your provider can use an ultrasound to determine if you have fibroids, and will use those results to decide if any further testing is warranted.
 In rare situations, genetic anomalies (where a certain part of the reproductive tract does not form normally) or autoimmune conditions may also cause infertility.

 Male factors typically account for approximately 25% of cases of infertility.
 These include abnormal sperm movement, abnormal sperm count, no sperm count and erectile dysfunction.
-Just as in women, men can have lifestyle factors that contribute to abnormal sperm counts.
-There are also some genetic conditions that can affect a man’s fertility.
+Lifestyle factors and some genetic conditions can also contribute to abnormal sperm counts.

 Evaluation and Testing for Infertility

 Eighty to 90 percent of couples will conceive within the first year of attempted conception.
-This is why most providers will recommend waiting one year before initiating a fertility workup (six months if the woman is 35 or more years old).
+This is why most providers will recommend waiting a year before initiating a fertility workup (or six months if the gestational parent is over age 35).
 If you have concerns about ovulation, you can perform basal body temperature charting or use a urinary ovulation predictor kit to see if you are ovulating regularly.